opencord/voltha-docs/overview/operate.rst

 Authentication
 --------------

-If the use-case you installed (e.g. AT&T) expects EAPOL based authentication you want to make sure that is working.
+If the worflow you installed (e.g. AT&T) expects EAPOL based authentication you want to make sure that is working.
 Visit :ref:`workflows` for more information.

 In a **Physical POD** you need to trigger authentication on your client